-Phillip then showed us ‘Penelope’ our oil on canvas painting by Alfred Louis Andrieux (1879-1945) which is being conserved by the Friends helped with money donated by James Hilton.
+Phillip then showed us ‘Penelope’, our oil on canvas painting by Alfred Louis Andrieux (1879-1945), which is being conserved by the Friends helped by money donated by James Hilton.
 It will take approximately 90 hours to complete the conservation process.

 There were dirty brown patches, some of which had been cleaned revealing a beautiful blue sky.
 There was a lot of black surface dirt, a thin layer of varnish and a lot of cracking.
-There was also what they call ‘cupping’ to describe the curling upwards from the cracks.
+There was also what they call ‘cupping’ which describes the curling upwards from the cracks.
 This can be treated with controlled moisture using a vacuum.

 It was a memorable day.
 Places on trips to the Studios are always much in demand, they sold out on this one in the first week.